THE 6 SHOWS YOU

 Whip up a quick batch of egg salad (my favorite and super easy recipe is hard boiled eggs, enough Hellmann’s mayonnaise to bind everything together, salt and pepper to taste), spread it between two pieces of bread, cut the crusts off and quarter the sandwich.
 Add regular original Lay’s potato chips and you’re good to go.

-Want something less…nutritional?
+Want something even less…nutritional?

 salty – popcorn, peanuts, Fritos, pretzels, crackers